What is UEM - unified endpoint management?

 IBM Security® MaaS360®

-Transform how you manage and protect laptops, desktops, smartphones, tablets, wearables, IoT and purpose built devices with with AI-driven unified endpoint management (UEM).
+Transform how you manage and protect laptops, desktops, smartphones, tablets, wearables, IoT and purpose built devices with AI-driven unified endpoint management (UEM).

 Explore MaaS360